tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 Connectors and clients do not need to send replication packets.
 See :ref:`Binary protocol -- replication <box_protocol-replication>`.

-[TODO - to edit the intro]
+Next two IProto messages are used in the replication connections between Tarantool nodes in :ref:`synchronous replication <repl_sync>`.
-Synchronous replication adds a couple of new IProto messages.
+The messages are not supposed to be used by any client applications in their regular connections.

-They are used in the replication connections between Tarantool nodes and are not supposed to be used by any client applications in their regular connections.
+.. _box_protocol-confirm:

 **IPROTO_CONFIRM** = 0x28